stuartgraham/dbus-shelly-em-smartmeter/README.md

 # 2 .py files
-one for grid and the other for PV grid is in CT clamp 0 and PV inverter is in CT Clamp 1 change config as needed and use py file as needed
+one for grid and the other for PV.
+Grid is in CT clamp 0 and PV inverter is in CT Clamp 1.
+Change config as needed and use py file as needed.

 # dbus-shelly-em-smartmeter
 Integrate Shelly EM into Victron Energies Venus OS